Best Stress Relief Techniques

 Sleep problems are common among people who experience chronic stress.
 Chronic stress can lead to difficulty falling, staying, or achieving restful sleep.

-These techniques work by activating the body's relaxation response, which can counteract the “fight or flight” response triggered by stress.
+These techniques activate the body's relaxation response, which can counteract the “fight or flight” response triggered by stress.

 8. Boosting Self-Esteem